This post may contain affiliate links. Please see my disclosure policy for details.

 The crowds get pretty rowdy but it’s got a really good atmosphere to it.

 You can sip a chai from the many wallas (vendors) walking around and enjoy watching the locals dancing to the music.

 Frame of the fair

-You will also see other professional photographers here too clicking away like mad and some even stay here for a whole two weeks to make sure they get the best shots.
+You will also see other professional photographers here too clicking away like mad and some even stay here for a whole two weeks to make sure they get the best photos.

 That’s because there is a competition called ‘frame of the fair’ which awards the best picture submitted with a $5,000 dollar reward!

-Don’t forget to explore the city while you’re here
+Don’t forget to explore Pushkar while you’re here

 You can stroll around the gorgeous holy lake, visit the only Brahma temple in the world, watch the famous maha aarti and trek up to the Savitri temple for sunrise.

 If you want to find out more see my complete Pushkar travel guide here!